Michael (Michael Jackson album): Authenticity of vocals on three tracks

-On June 29, 2022, the Jackson website spokesperson reported that 3 of the 10 tracks from the album are no longer available on YouTube, Apple Music, and Spotify as a result of a continual distraction to all listeners.
-A CD reissue of the album was released on September 9, 2022 that also dropped the three tracks.
+On June 29, 2022, a spokesperson for Jackson's website reported that the three tracks would no longer be available on YouTube, Apple Music or Spotify, stating, "The Estate and Sony Music believe the continuing conversation about the tracks is distracting the fan community and casual Michael Jackson listeners from focusing their attention where it should be — on Michael's legendary and deep music catalog."

+On September 27, 2024, Journalist Damien Shields released a 13-part podcast series called Faking Michael that looks into the alleged fraud and authenticity of the Cascio tracks.
+The podcast features interviews with members of the Jackson family, Jackson's closest music collaborators, record label executives, and forensic music experts.

 Dave Grohl's album credit

-The album credits Dave Grohl with drums on the track "(I Can't Make It) Another Day".
-Grohl confirmed that he had recorded for the track, but said he was not contacted afterwards and that the final track does not feature his playing.
+The album credits Dave Grohl with playing drums on the song "(I Can't Make It) Another Day".
+Grohl confirmed that he had recorded for the track but said he was not contacted afterwards and that he does not appear on the album.
+The drums on the finished song were actually played by Lenny Kravitz.

 Critical reception

 Michael received mixed reviews from most music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 54, based on 19 reviews, which indicates "mixed or average reviews".
 Despite media skepticism and some dissent within Jackson family ranks, reviews largely found Michael better than expected.
-Joe Vogel of The Huffington Post stated that "the bottom line is this: Michael contains some very impressive new material" and "His habits, his obsessions, his versatility, and his genius are on display at every turn.
+Joseph Vogel of The Huffington Post stated that "the bottom line is this: Michael contains some very impressive new material" and "His habits, his obsessions, his versatility, and his genius are on display at every turn.
 Who else could move so seamlessly from social anthem to floor burner, fleet hip hop to cosmic rock, vintage funk to poignant folk ballad?"

 Dan Martin of NME called the album "kind of enjoyable" but commented that "if this decent-enough album is the best of the bunch, things are going to get ugly from here on in".
 Neil McCormick of The Telegraph called the album "a fine album" and stated that "It is certainly a great deal better than anyone had any right to expect.
 Jackson is finally about to get the comeback he craved."
 Jody Rosen of Rolling Stone thought the album was "not a Michael Jackson album", and Jackson "would not have released anything like this compilation, a grab bag of outtakes and outlines," but "it's a testament to the man's charisma that Michael can be compelling."
 Leah Greenblatt of Entertainment Weekly called it "certainly no great affront to his name", while The New York Times said it was a "miscellany of familiar Jackson offerings: inspirational, loving, resentful and paranoid."